|

 rage as he can muster with my cum glazing his belly and the taste of my sweat on his

+tongue.
+Some days when we fight we never leave the bed.
 That summer, when we were seventeen, we were both staying with the Order at

 Grimmauld Place.
 Neither of us had much choice in the matter, really.
 Neither of us had anywhere

+else to go.
 I hated that house.
 I hated it for what I felt it had taken from me.
 There

 is a part of me that still hates it, will always hate it.
 But there is another part of me, the part